dolejska-daniel/riot-api-league/README.md

 # [Introduction](https://github.com/dolejska-daniel/riot-api-league/wiki/Home#introduction)
-Welcome to the RiotAPI PHP7 library repo!
+Welcome to the League of Legends PHP library repo!
 The goal of this library is to create easy-to-use library for anyone who might need one.
-This is fully object oriented API wrapper for League of Legends' API.
+This is a fully object oriented API wrapper for League of Legends API.
-A small DataDragon API wrapper is also included.

 Here are some handy features:
 - **[Rate limit caching](https://github.com/dolejska-daniel/riot-api-league/wiki/Rate-limiting)** and limit exceeding prevention - fully automatic.
 - **[Call caching](https://github.com/dolejska-daniel/riot-api-league/wiki/Call-caching)** - enables the library to re-use already fetched data within given timespan - saves time and key's rate limit.
 - **[StaticData endpoints](https://github.com/dolejska-daniel/riot-api-league/wiki/StaticData-endpoints)** - you can work with StaticData endpoints as if they were never deprecated.